jetbrains-academy/Functional_Programming_Scala/Pattern Matching/Case Objects/task.md

 This is not the same as simply being `Unauthorized` so we add a third case object to the set of those extending `AuthorizationStatus`: we call it `LoggedOut`.
 If the original author used sealed trait to define `AuthorizationStatus`, or if they used enum, we wouldn't be able to do that.

+### Exercise

+We model bots which move on the 2D plane (see `Coordinates` case class).
+There are different kinds of bots (see trait `Bot`) which move different number of cells at a time.
+Each bot moves in one of four directions (see trait `Direction`).
+Determine whether the traits should be sealed or not and modify them accordingly.
+Implement the `move` function.